Skip to content

 Can I pay to remove a Google review?

 No legitimate service can guarantee review removal.
 "Review removal services" typically charge $200-$500 per review and either flag it through Google (which you can do yourself for free) or use tactics that risk getting your profile penalized.
-See our review removal services comparison for a detailed breakdown of pricing and what actually works.
+For most businesses, responding professionally and building a stronger review profile is the better investment.

 How many reviews can I report at once?